ipeacocks/own-scripts/README.md

 # own-scripts
 A set of different scripts.
-Find description in each particular script.
+Find description in body of each script.